v-ramachandran/score/README.md

-# mwa-grading-tools
+# scale
-Build an auto-grading tool for Modern Web Applications
+A suite of auto-grading tools for the Modern Web Applications course.